1. Your personal data – what is it?

 The right to object to the processing of personal data; (Where applicable)

 The right to lodge a complaint with the Information Commissioners Office.

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out of the relevant purposes and processing conditions.
 Where and wherever necessary, we will seek your prior consent to the new processing.

 To exercise all relevant rights, queries or complaints please in the first instance contact the Safeguarding Officer, via Email; or in writing: Congregational Centre, 8 Castle Gate, Nottingham, NG1 7AS; or Phone: 0115 911 1460

 You can contact the Information Commissioners Office on 0303 123 1113 or via the website or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.

 We receive, collect and store any information you enter on our website or provide us in any other way.
 In addition, we collect the Internet protocol (IP) address used to connect your computer to the Internet.
 We may use software tools to measure and collect session information, including page response times, length of visits to certain pages, page interaction information, and methods used to browse away from the page.

 None of the cookies contain any personal data or information that could be used to identify you personally.
-Their purpose is solely to improve the functionality and quality of service of the Congregational Federation website.
+Their purpose is solely to improve the functionality and quality of service of The Resource Hub website.

 Most browsers allow you to refuse to accept cookies.
 This choice will, however, have a negative impact upon the usability of many websites, including this one.
 Most browser companies provide instructions on disabling cookies on their websites.
 You can learn more about cookies and how to disable them at AboutCookies.org.